CKs-Technology-News/PrivacyTools/README.md

 You can [unblock domains from security filters](https://gist.github.com/grovesNL/2d00b568038bd28896d44d1b5b3299cd).

-- [Cloudflare](https://www.cloudflare.com/products/registrar/) – No markup on pricing according to their docs.
-MFA with YubiKey and [API](https://api.cloudflare.com/#registrar-domains-properties). - **controversial** The logic why it is listed is that I suggest if you really trust CL, you stick to all of their programs and services because you already gave them your private Infos.
 - [DNSimple](https://dnsimple.com/) – Simple, Secure Domain Management.
 - [Gandi](https://cli.gandi.net/) – Their motto used to be “No bullshit”.
 - [Njalla](https://njal.la) – Privacy-aware domain service, sitting in between the domain service registrations and you, acting like a privacy shield.